All provisions within this catalog are subject to change without notice. If you have questions or comments, please contact email@example.com.

 Admission Requirements for Non-Degree Seeking Students

 Non-degree seeking students must complete and submit the Application for Admission.
 For students taking courses with prerequisite requirements, an appropriate placement exam score, a challenge exam, or transcripts demonstrating successful completion of prerequisite courses will be required.
-A one-time $30 application fee must accompany the Application for Admission.
+A $30 application fee must accompany the Application for Admission.
 Non-degree students wishing to take more than 6 credits will be required to provide proof of immunization.
 Please note that non-degree seeking students are not eligible for financial aid.

 High school students may be admitted and allowed to register for college-level courses provided they are academically prepared.
 This process shall be confined to students who present evidence of the ability and maturity to do college work.
 This admission requires that the high school principal or counselor approve participation of a student in the college level courses.
 High school students may earn college-level credit to be applied to a degree at Great Falls College MSU or to transfer to another college or university once they graduate from high school.
 If the student is under 18, a parental approval form must also be submitted.
 Course records for students will be entered and maintained on a Great Falls College MSU transcript.
 Early admission students will also have to furnish all required application materials if they have not already done so.